giovanni-iannaccone/eikon/docs/shapes/custom.md

 };
 ```

 Every shape—including the default ones—must extend this class and override the `draw` method.
-Thanks to this structure, developers can implement their own shapes without modifying the Eikon source code.
+Thanks to this structure, developers can implement their own shapes without modifying eikon's source code.
 To add a custom shape, create a class that extends `Drawable`, override the `draw` method, and insert your drawing logic inside it.

 Here’s an example of how to draw a rectangle:
 ```cpp